the-turing-way/the-turing-way/book/content/open_research/open_research.md

 Data should be presented in structured and standardized formats to support interoperability, traceability, and effective reuse.
 In many cases, this will include providing data in multiple, standardized formats, so that it can be processed by computers and used by people.

-#### Step 4: Make your data citeable
+#### Step 4: Make your data citable

-Data should be considered a legitimate, citable product of research.
+Data should be considered a legitimate and citable product of research.
-Making data citeable (and citing data yourself) facilitates the giving of scholarly credit; in scholarly literature, whenever and wherever a claim relies upon data, the corresponding data should be cited.
+Making data citable (and citing data yourself) facilitates the giving of scholarly credit; in scholarly literature, whenever and wherever a claim relies upon data, the corresponding data should be cited.
 Data citations facilitate identification of, access to, and verification of the specific data that support a claim, making it possible to reproduce the underlying analysis.
 You should ensure that anyone who wishes to cite a dataset that you host has access to a persistent identifier in order to do so.